Trampolines have been a backyard staple for decades, providing entertainment for generations of children.

 Tighten safety equipment such as netting and pads.

 Assure that the trampoline remains level and the surrounding areas clear.

 If you discover any areas which need attention, address those before allowing children to use the trampoline.

 Another concern for trampoline owners is high wind.
 Even when no one is using a trampoline, it can be dangerous.
 High winds have lifted trampolines into the air and moved them significant distances, putting people and property at risk.
 If you are in an area which regularly experiences this type of weather, it is important to either tie down or pack down the trampoline.

 Now You Are Ready to Enjoy The Fun

 While there are inherent risks in owning and using trampolines, they can still bring a great deal of outdoor fun to children and adults who are conscious of safety and proper usage.
+They are also great for getting exercise.
 The most important part of trampoline ownership is diligence in following safety measures to protect all users.